kristofzerbe/kiko.io/source/_posts/Discoveries-3-Tutorials.md

 All of the following reading tips are of the type "ahh, that's why this works like that" or "uuh, I just scatch on the surface on that".
 Take your time and read the articles in detail.
 We all never stop learning and it's a pleasure to do so...

 **CSS**

-* CSS Viewport Units
-* Grid for layout, Flexbox for components
-* How CSS Perspective Works
+{% anchorlist
+  "CSS Viewport Units|css-viewport-units"
-* Linearly Scale font-size with CSS clamp() Based on the Viewport
+  "Grid for layout, Flexbox for components|grid-for-layout-flexbox-for-components" "How CSS Perspective Works|how-css-perspective-works" "Linearly Scale font-size with CSS clamp() Based on the Viewport|linearly-scale-font-size-with-clamp" "Learn CSS Centering|centering-in-css"
-* Learn CSS Centering
+%}

 **JavaScript**

+{% anchorlist
-* The Flavors of Object-Oriented Programming (in JavaScript)
-* Understanding the Event Loop, Callbacks, Promises, and Async/Await in JavaScript
+  "The Flavors of Object-Oriented Programming (in JavaScript)|the-flavors-of-object-oriented-programming" "Understanding the Event Loop, Callbacks, Promises, and Async/Await in JavaScript|understanding-the-event-loop"
+%}

 <!-- more -->